 Since measuring how many fires were prevented is nearly impossible, fire departments often evaluate how quickly fires are contained.
 When a fire is contained in the room it started in, fewer lives are lost and less property is damaged.
 Multiple factors influence this measure, including how quickly the fire is reported, the age of the structure and its furnishings, proximity to fire stations and available units, the on-duty staff available to perform critical tasks, dispatch time, training & equipment, traffic, fire protection systems and community awareness of fire prevention methods.
 With all of these considerations, fire responses can vary significantly each year.

 The percent of structure fires that were confined to the object or room of origin in the fourth quarter of 2020 was 93%.
 Overall, 84% of fire have been contained to the object or room of origin in 2020.
 While there were fires that caused damage to structures during this time frame, firefighters were able to contain most of the damage to the object or room where the fire started.
 Not only does this save property, it can also save lives.
-Total damage costs from structure fires in the first quarter is estimated at $64,700.

 While many factors influence this measure (age of building, when fire was reported, etc.), the fire department analyzes all responses to structure fires to identify continuous improvement opportunities.
 It should be noted that the target is based on the Fire Department’s own historical performance as other benchmarking numbers available through the US Fire Administration were consistently lower than our own performance.